umich-its-networking/docker-training-2019-03-citp/ex1-run-an-ubuntu-container.md

 ---
-title: "Excercise 1: Run an Ubuntu container"
+title: "Exercise 1: Run an Ubuntu container"
 layout: page
 ---

-The excercise will demonstrate the ephemerality of a Docker container.
+The exercise will demonstrate the ephemerality of a Docker container.

 Start by pulling the Ubuntu Docker image from Docker Hub.